Gastroschisis (gas-tro-SKEE-sis) is a birth defect of the abdominal wall that causes part of a baby's intestines to stick out of the body.

-Gastroschisis is a type of hernia, or rupture, that develops in the abdominal wall while the baby is still a fetus.
-The rupture occurs next to the umbilical cord, usually just to the right.
-The rupture can be small, causing a lump in the belly, or large, in which case the intestines and parts of other organs may protrude from the body.
+Gastroschisis is a type of hernia or rupture, that develops in a baby's belly wall before birth.
+The rupture happens just to the right of the umbilical cord.
+The rupture can be small, causing a lump in the belly, or large, causing the intestines and parts of other organs to stick out from the body.

-Gastroschisis is apparent at birth and is treated with surgery to put the organs back into the body.
+Doctors can see a baby has gastroschisis at birth.
+They treat it with surgery to put the organs back into the body.

 Keep in Mind

 Gastroschisis is a serious medical condition that can keep a newborn in the hospital for a while.
-Most babies with gastroschisis recover after treatment and go on to lead normal lives.
+Most babies with gastroschisis recover after treatment and go on to have a healthy life.